OpenKore/openkore/openkore/trunk/README.txt

 - It is now possible to enter special characters into the OpenKore console on Windows.
 - It is now possible to use simple block labels in "conf" command.

-New Commands
+New commands:
 - top10 <b|a|t|p> | <black|alche|tk|pk> | <blacksmith|alchemist|taekwon|pvp>
 	Displays the top 10 Blacksmiths, Alchemists, Taekwon and PVP ranks
-- GM Commands
+- GM commands:
 	gmb : Broadcast a global message.
 	gmbb : Broadcast a global message in blue. gmnb : Broadcast a nameless global message.